v-egorov/simple-schema-registry/docs/getting-started.md

 **Note**: All transformation requests require a `subject` query parameter that matches one of the consumer's registered subjects.

 #### JSLT Engine Transformation
-Transform data using the simple JSLT template:
+Transform data using the simple JSLT template.
+This example shows how JSLT can filter fields - only `id`, `name`, and `email` are included in the output, while `internalId` and `createdAt` are removed:

 ```bash
 curl -X POST "http://localhost:8080/api/consumers/mobile-app/transform?subject=user-profile" \